New Psychoactive Substances (NPS)

 US DEA Temporarily Places Bromazolam in Schedule I of the Controlled Substances Act

 The US DEA has temporarily placed Bromazolam in Schedule I of the Controlled Substances Act, effective March 16, 2026.
-This designation imposes the highest level of regulatory control, requiring immediate compliance with stringent security, recordkeeping, and registration protocols for all handlers.
+This designation triggers the most stringent regulatory controls, requiring immediate updates to security, registration, and recordkeeping protocols for all handlers to mitigate significant legal and operational risks.

 public-inspection.federalregister.govUnited StatesUnited States